Discrete mixture representations of spherical distributions: Generalities and some special results

 We recall from the introductory remarks that for a discrete mixture representation we need a mixing base $(Q_{n,\eta})_{n\in\bN_0}$, $\eta\in\bS_d$, where each $Q_{n,\eta}$ is a probability measure on the sphere, and mixing distributions on~$\bN_0$ that depend on $\rho$ only; see~\eqref{eq:repr}.
-Of special interest in the latter context are the \emph{confluent hypergeometric series distributions} $\CHS(\alpha,\beta,\tau)$ on $\bN_0$ with parameters $\alpha,\beta,\tau>0$ and probability mass functions
+Of special interest in the latter context are the the \emph{negative binomial distributions} $\NB(r,p)$ with parameters $r>0$, $p\in (0,1)$, and probability mass function